GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/supergluu.md

 Now the old device is gone and the user can enroll a new device following the above instructions for [registering a new device](#device-enrollment).

+## FIDO SCIM APIs
+See the [SCIM documentation](../user-management/scim2.md#fido-devices) for a discussion on how to manage FIDO devices, including Super Gluu, using the SCIM protocol.